Sandra Carpenter: Early life and education

 Carpenter was born in Des Moines, Iowa on February 4, 1934.
 She grew up in several Midwestern cities and then in Short Hills, New Jersey.
 In 1952, Carpenter graduated from the Beard School in Orange, NJ (now Morristown-Beard School).
 She then completed her bachelor's degree in literature at Smith College in Northampton, MA in 1956.
 Carpenter co-chaired a reception of the Smith College Clubs of Los Angeles and Pasadena to launch the $125 million fundraising campaign for the school in 1988.

 Information technology career

 In the 1960s, Carpenter joined IBM as a systems engineer, instructor, and sales representative.
 She was the first woman to take on all three of these roles at the company.
 Carpenter later served as director of information systems at Quanex Corp., an industrial company in Houston, Texas, and chief information officer at Rosenbluth Travel in Philadelphia during the 1990s.

 Rosenbluth, the fifth largest travel agency in the U.S. at the time, had a corporate client list that included Walmart, DuPont, Nike, Inc., and Chevron Corporation.
 Carpenter led the automation of Rosenblauth's booking system, which had previously relied on manual entry.
-In a 1992 profile of her work written by CIO magazine, Carpenter outlined five critical elements for IT innovation at Rosenblauth: